-As an example if you have 30 gallon aquarium select a filter that is rated for 40 or 50 gallons.
-This will ensure you have more than enough filtration for the size of your aquarium and will cut down on required cleanings.
+As an example, if you have a 30-gallon aquarium, select a filter that is rated for 40 or 50 gallons.
+This will ensure you have more than enough filtration for the size of your aquarium and will cut down on the required cleanings.

 Are you new or a die-hard hobbyist?
 Think about how long you are planning on keeping your aquarium.
-If you going long-term than get something that is more of an investment then a temporary cost.
+If you are going long-term than getting something that is more of an investment, then a temporary cost.

 What type of fish do you have?
 Goldfish produce substantially more waste than other fish.
 With that in mind, a larger filter with a higher flow rate would allow you to filter more water quickly.

-Don’t let the price of canisters scare you away.
-Canister filters will save you more money over time.
+Don’t let the price of canisters scare you away; they will save you more money over time.

 What Maintenance Does a Canister Filter Require?

-This short video will give you an idea of a typical canister filter cleaning.
-Note: with canister filters you really only need to do this every 3-6 months depending on the size and fish load of your aquarium.
+This short video will give you an idea of a typical cleaning.
+Note: with canister filters, you really only need to do this every 3-6 months depending on the size and fish load of your aquarium.

 How To Make A Canister Filter For Fish Tank?